polavarapup2/CTRP_4x_PA/README.md

 Ant Commands

-"ant deploy-notest" will rebuild and redeploy EAR into JBoss quickly without running tests "ant deploy" will run all tests for the given module (pa, reg-web or accrual) and redeploy EAR in JBoss.
+"ant deploy-notest" will rebuild and redeploy EAR into JBoss quickly without running tests.

+"ant deploy" will run all tests for the given module (pa, reg-web or accrual) and redeploy EAR in JBoss.

 "ant database.install database.update populate-test-db" in pa will DROP your PA database and re-initialize it for Selenium tests (see below).